vishv1098/covidapp/README.md

 ## Notification screen

-**As a developer**, I want separate cards which contains text in the Notification screen **so that** I can intimate about the updates to the users.
+**As a developer**, I want separate cards which contain text in the Notification screen **so that** I can intimate about the updates to the users.

 **Acceptance criteria**
 The user will get a notification if the developer sends any message.